curve

 Objectives

 Team Graeme is now raising funds for research into brain tumours in memory of Graeme.
 In February 2007 we set up an umbrella fund raising group of the Samantha Dickson Brain Tumour Trust (SDBTT).
-The SDBTT is a registered charity (No. 1060627) that was set up in 1997 to find a cure for childhood and adult Brain Tumours through funding research.
+The SDBTT is now known as The Brain Tumour Charity.
+The SDBTT was set up in 1997 by the parents of Samantha Dickson who died from a brain tumour aged 16.
+The charity's objective is to find a cure for childhood and adult Brain Tumours through funding research.
 It also offers support, hope and information to patients and their carers.

-The Charity has become the largest brain tumour support charity and single funder of laboratory based brain tumour research in the United Kingdom.
+The Brain Tumour Charity has become the largest brain tumour support charity and single funder of laboratory based, brain tumour research in the United Kingdom.
 It is also known and respected overseas as an important oragnisation in brain tumour research funding.

-For more information about brain tumours and full details of SDBTT please click here.
-SDBTT
+For more information about brain tumours and full details of the charity please click here.
+The Brain Tumour Charity

 Research Successes for SDBTT